↑

 Prep!

-Set the butter, egg, and milk out at least an hour ahead of time to come to room temperature.
+Set the butter for the cupcakes and frosting, egg, and milk out at least an hour ahead of time to come to room temperature.

-When you are ready to being baking your Gingerbread Cupcakes, preheat your oven to 350°F.
+When you are ready to being baking, preheat your oven to 350°F.

 Line a cupcake pan with paper liners.
-I just love these gingerbread cupcake liners, or these red polka dot ones similar to what I used in the photos.
+These gingerbread cupcake liners or these red polka dot ones add a cute, festive touch.

 Create!

-In the bowl of an electric mixer, beat the butter and dark brown sugar until well incorporated.
+In the bowl of an electric mixer fitted with a paddle, beat the butter and dark brown sugar until well blended and creamy, about 2 minutes.

-Add the egg, then the molasses and blend until combined.
+Add the egg, then the molasses and blend until just combined.
+It’s not going to look very pretty and will likely look a little clumpy at this point.

-Fill the cupcake wells 2/3rds of the way full.
+Fill the cupcake liners 2/3rds of the way full.

 Add the butter to the bowl of an electric mixer and beat until somewhat whipped.